Replacing conditional Lisp primitives with macros

 This version of my-and

-is based on the third version of my-or
+is based on the fourth version of my-or

 overwrites the result